Health effects of tattoos: Effects of blood thinners

 A regimen of blood thinners may affect the tattooing process, causing excess bleeding.
 This increased bleeding can slow the process of getting enough ink into the skin.
 The aftercare healing may also take longer.

+Cancer

+No clear relation between tattoos and cancer was established, but a few studies found that tattoos may be associated with an increased risk of malignant lymphoma and skin cancer.